Code-Institute-Submissions/EmmaBergner-dontq_JulyResub/README.md

 ## Manual Testing

-__Add Business__
+The final version was tested by using each function on each page.

+Login page:
+- Verify that both correct login and incorrect login are handled.
+- Verify that the registration link works.

+Register page:
-- A business can easily resister themself straight on the site.
+- Verify that a new business can be registered.

-__Edit Business__
+- Verify that business does not already exist.
+- Verify that both password entered match with each other.
+- Verify that the login link works.

+Control page:
+- Verify that the number changes by clicking on the arrow < and >.
+    - By clicking the button marked > the number is incremented.
+    - By clicking the button marked > and then the button marked < the number is unchanged.
+    - By clicking the button marked <, then click it one more time the number is still 0.
+- Verify that the reset button restart with the number 0.
-- Once the business has signed in, changing email or password i possible.
+- Verify that the URL code match with the business signed in.

-__Delete Business__
+- Verify that the edit icon link works.
+- Verify that the logout link works.

+Update page:
+- Verify that new email or password is saved by clicking on the save button.
+- Verify that both password entered match with each other.
+- Verify that by changing only email and saving, the business returns to the control page.
+- Verify that business automatically is singed out after changing password but not email.
-The business can decide to delete thier account just by clicking the text that says delete.
+- Verify that account get deleted by clicking on the text that says delete.

-Queue Infomation Update
+User page:
+- Verify that text and number match together.
+- Verify that socialmedia link works.

 ## Bugs Found
-The Url will be automaticly updated and will not work after some time.
+The Url will be automatically updated and will not work after some time.

 ## Deployment